ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda-stage.md

 INFO: Activating staged Conda environment: /scratch/alice/conda-stage-grWA/myjupyter (/scratch/alice/conda-stage-grWA/myjupyter) [alice@{{ site.devel.name }} ~]$
 ```

-**Please, be patient the first time you do this.**  This is, because _all_ of the software in the environment has to be packaged up into a "tarball" that is saved to cache.
-This is a step that has to be done only once per environment.
-Also, if you don't have dependency **[conda-pack]** already installed, it is also automatically installed at this stage.
-But don't worry.
-From now on, when we activate the environment, both of these steps can be skipped, and only the much quicker "extracting" and "unpacking" steps take place.

 To convince ourselves that, at this point, everything runs off the local disk, try this: